luigisaetta/jobs_bp/.ipynb_checkpoints/bp-checkpoint.md

 ### JOBS types

 OCI Data Science can run two types of JOBS:
-* infrastructure JOBS (normally called JOBS)
+* Infrastructure JOBS (normally called JOBS)
-* DataFlow JOBS, run in OCI DataFLow (based on Apache Spark)
+* DataFlow JOBS, run in OCI DataFlow (based on Apache Spark)

 ### Resource Principal

-In a DS JOB you most probably (or surely) need to access to others Cloud resources (for example: Object Storage)
+In a DS JOB you most probably (or surely) need to access to other Cloud resources (for example: Object Storage)

 The simplest way of doing this is to use **Resource Principal (RP)**.

-To be able to use Resource Principal, the easy way is to add Data Science JOBs, defined in the compartment you're working with, in the same **Dynamic Group** you're using for Notebooks Sessions.
+To be able to use Resource Principal, the easy way is to add Data Science JOBs, defined in the compartment you're working with, in the same **Dynamic Group** you're using for Notebooks' Sessions.

 You need to add a rule like this one to the definition of your dynamic group: